IQuOD/duplicated_checking_IQuOD/README.md

 **Step 2: Make a first and easiest QC test.**

 Here, we provide a **demo**.
-Now, you can make a first and most effortless test to check whether the DC_OCEAN package works well.
+Now, you can make a first try with this test to check whether the DC_OCEAN package works well.

 Launch your Python 3